SAVE 20% on select tests during our 12 Days of Quest! Terms apply.

 While many factors like genetics, age, health conditions, medications, and metabolism can influence your nutrition, diet and supplementation play a key role.
 Dietary restrictions (eg, Atkins™ can make it difficult to get the nutrients your body needs.

-The low carb diet vitamin deficiency test panel measures the levels of 12 nutrients in your blood: vitamin B1, vitamin B6, vitamin B12, vitamin D, vitamin E, calcium, vitamin B9 (folate), iodine, iron, magnesium, potassium, and zinc.
+The low carb diet vitamin deficiency test panel measures the levels of 13 nutrients in your blood: vitamin B1, vitamin B6, vitamin B12, vitamin D, vitamin E, calcium, vitamin B9 (folate), ferritin, iodine, iron, magnesium, potassium, and zinc.
 By testing for nutrient deficiencies, you and your doctor can decide if modifications to diet or supplementation are needed.

 Buy your own low-carb diet vitamin deficiency test online with Quest.
 No doctor’s visit is required – simply purchase your nutritional testing, visit a nearby Quest location for sample collection, and get fast results.